DesertBot/DesertBot-old/README.md

 DesertBot
 =========

-A community IRC bot using Pydle at its backend, written to merge some of the bots running for the DesertBus community.
+A community IRC bot written in Python 3, using Pydle at its backend.
+Its purpose is to merge some of the bots running for the DesertBus community.
 The project is a WiP.
 More relevant information will be added here as time goes on.

 To poke around with it, do the following: